jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 8 - Adventuring.md

 #### Stealth

 While traveling at a slow pace, the characters can move stealthily.
 As long as they’re not in the open, they can try to surprise or sneak by other creatures they encounter.
-See the rules for [[hiding]] in chapter 7 "[[Using Ability Scores]]."
+See the rules for [[Hiding]] in chapter 7 "[[Using Ability Scores]]."

 SPLITTING UP THE PARTY